Keith Windschuttle: 2009 Quadrant hoax

 Reporters Kelly Burke and Julie Robotham note that "the projects cited by 'Gould' as having been dumped by the organisation [CSIRO] are not in themselves implausible, and similar technologies are in active development.
 Human vaccines against diseases including hepatitis B, respiratory syncytial virus and Norwalk virus have been genetically engineered into crops as diverse as lettuce, potato and corn, and shown to provoke an immune response in humans."
-Gould also suggests the CSIRO abandoned research into the creation of dairy cattle capable of producing non-allergenic milk for lactose-intolerant infants and a genetically engineered mosquito that could stimulate antibodies against malaria in humans who were bitten, mitigating against (sic) the spread of the disease.
+Gould also suggests the CSIRO abandoned research into the creation of dairy cattle capable of producing non-allergenic milk for lactose-intolerant infants and a genetically engineered mosquito that could stimulate antibodies against malaria in humans who were bitten, mitigating against [sic] the spread of the disease.
 Both ideas are under serious scientific study by research groups around the world.

 The hoax elements of the article published in Quadrant were that the CSIRO had planned such research, that they had abandoned it because of perceived public moral or ethical objections and that evidence of this was "buried" in footnotes to an article in a scientific journal and in two annual reports of the CSIRO, the relevant report years being unspecified.
-Windschuttle states: "A real hoax, like that of Alan Sokal and Ern Malley, is designed to expose editors who are pretentious, ignorant or at least over-enthusiastic about certain subjects.
+Windschuttle stated: "A real hoax, like that of Alan Sokal and Ern Malley, is designed to expose editors who are pretentious, ignorant or at least over-enthusiastic about certain subjects.
 The technique is to submit obvious nonsense for publication in order to expose the editor's ignorance of the topic.
 A real hoax defeats its purpose if it largely relies upon real issues, real people and real publications for its content.
 All of the latter is true of what "Sharon Gould" wrote.
 Indeed, the overwhelming majority of the content of her article is both factually true and well-based on the sources she cites."

 Campaign on Cardinal Pell case

-During the trial and imprisonment of Cardinal Pell in 2019-20 on charges of sexual abuse of a minor, Windschuttle led a campaign in Quadrant defending Pell's innocence.
+During the trial and imprisonment of Cardinal George Pell in 2019–20 on charges of sexual abuse of a minor, Windschuttle led a campaign in Quadrant defending Pell's innocence.
 After Pell's acquittal by the High Court of Australia, Windschuttle published a book, The Persecution of George Pell, arguing that Pell had faced a concerted campaign by Victorian police, judiciary and victims' advocates to convict him on flimsy evidence.